amirzib/MCI-Cypress/README.md

 mochawesome-report-generator
 ```

-Then we should do some steups:
+Then we should do some setup:
 Adding code below to *cypress.config.js* in e2e block.

 ```